-But do this too often and your kids see bedtime as The Dreaded Thing.
+But do this too often and your child sees bedtime as The Dreaded Thing.
 Everything else—staying up, playing, reading—seem more fun in comparison.

-Instead, talk to your kids about the benefits of sleep.
-Frame the benefits in ways they can understand, such as growing stronger and not getting sick.
+Instead, talk to her about the benefits of sleep.
+Frame the benefits in ways she can understand, such as growing stronger and not getting sick.
 And yes, acknowledge the difficulty in saying goodbye to a fun day, but also talk about how relaxing and important good sleep is.

 And work together as a team.
-Ask him what he needs to make bedtime easier.
-You might learn simple tactics like adding a night light or giving him a few minutes to read before bed.
+Ask her what she needs to make bedtime easier.
+You might learn simple tactics like adding a night light or giving her a few minutes to read before bed.

 5. Set a timer

 On any given day, you’ll likely hear the timer in our home blast beep, beep, beep, loud enough for everyone to hear.
 A timer works wonders with kids, including bedtime.

 Let’s say you let your child watch 30 minutes of a movie before bedtime, except movies are much longer than 30 minutes.
 It’s difficult to peel her away from Frozen when she’s right in the middle of singing “Let It Go.”

 Instead, set a timer.
 Explain you’ll turn the TV off once the timer beeps.
 If not television, then maybe it’s bath time.
 I’ll set a timer for my kids’ baths more for myself so I know how long they’ve been running the shower.
 But those three beeps are also their cue that it’s time to get out of the tub and get dressed.